 Water Bottle: Remember how I said water is super, super important?!
 Well, one way to make it easier to drink water, is with a great water bottle.
 I always have trouble remembering how many glasses of water I’ve had by the end of the day, so I love my Nalgene Water Bottle.
 I’ve had mine since high school, and it’s still going strong.
 And since I love putting lemons in my water, I really want to get an infuser water bottle.

 Supplements: There are all sorts of natural supplements out there that can help your workouts be more effective.
 You can check out your local health store, or pretty much anywhere online.
-I recommend checking out what supplements that M5 Fitness offers — they have just about everything you need to

 Something to Track Progress: Regardless of what your goals are, I think it’s important to have some kind of tool to measure your success.
 Here are a few tools I recommend: